PJCzx/homebridge-programmableswitch/README.md

         "platforms":[]
     }
 ```

+The demo python script included takes `numeric` value as args.
+I added `on`, `off` for picky guys, and `true`, `false` for one of the shitty app I use wich doesn't comply with HAP.

 Unfortunatelly, I'm also workin on an option `"statefull": false,` but the `StatelessProgrammableSwitch` looks unstable for now.
 Use with care, any feeback will be welcomed.